-The Freedom Tower is commonly known to be 1,776ft (‘merica🇺🇸), but you don’t truly know how “towering” it really is.
-At Liberty State Park, we have a feeling you will be looking up for quite awhile!
+The Freedom Tower is commonly known to be 1,776ft, but you don’t honestly know how “towering” it is.
+At Liberty State Park, we feel you will be looking up for quite a while!

 Wyanokie High Point, Norvin State Park (Wanaque, NJ)